-An Olio Happy Hour on tech and sex taught by Lawrence Cappello and Skye Cleary in Strand's rare book room.
+An Olio Happy Hour bridging our relationship with technology and the future of sex taught by Lawrence Cappello and Skye Cleary in Strand's Rare Book Room.

 The Great Laws of Technology - Lawrence Cappello

 So people are having sex with robots now.
 Which is great.
 Or not.
 Either way, what a wondrous modern age we all live in.
 But before we dive into that, we should familiarize ourselves with some of the more dominant ideas and concerns that often come into play whenever humanity talks about technology in general.

 This mini-Olio will offer an accessible survey of the intellectual tools used by historians of technology.
 Topics will include the “great laws of technology,” the perils of determinism, and how rapid technological change tends to produce both winners and losers on a global scale.